Encountering History: A 9/11 Lesson Plan

 1. Activate students' prior knowledge about the events of 9/11.
 What do they already know?
 What do they need to research?
 Do they have misconceptions about the attacks?

 Because a good interviewer must be familiar with the discussion topic, high school students may need to do research to round out their prior knowledge of September 11.
 Scholastic's article on 9/11 provides basic background information on the subject.
-In addition, the 10th anniversary collection from Scholastic News Online includes videos that explain the attacks in an age-appropriate manner, maps of the attack sites and the U.S. wars in the Middle East, and a compilation of news articles from the Scholastic magazines.
+The History Channel hosts a comprehensive article as well as videos and photos from during and after the event.
+The 9/11 Memorial website also offers information about September 11 and its devastating effects.

 2. Activate students' prior knowledge about interviewing.
 Have they conducted an interview before?
 Have they ever seen an interview they consider exceptional?
 Discuss what skills an interviewer needs, and what makes for a compelling interview.

 For more resources for teaching journalism to high school students, see the High School Journalism Initiative.

 3. As a class, make a list of vocabulary words that will be essential for conducting the interview.
 Words like Allah, jihad, and al-Qaeda may be unfamiliar or misunderstood.
 Students may be unfamiliar with connotative terms such as the West, the Middle East, and others.

 4. Ask students to discuss their feelings about conducting an interview.
 Have them make a list of what is needed to conduct a successful interview.
 The list should include: